altocodenl/TODIS/readme.md

 Now, where does this data "go"?
 That's what we tackle in the next pillar.

-**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); everything below this message has to undergo intense transformations to achieve a more stable shape.
-Below are very roughly sketched areas.
-They are quite unreadable.
-If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 ### Pillar 2: single dataspace

 We just established a single representation of data, so we can see any piece of data in a consistent manner.
-Our next step is to join all the data of the system into a coherent whole.

 At this point, our main obstacle to "seeing the entire picture" is that the data of the system is not grouped together.
-So we'll tackle that by creating a single dataspace where all the data is available, we can overcome this obstacle and look at all the data of a system as a coherent whole.
+So we'll tackle that by creating a single dataspace where all the data is available as a coherent whole.

 In this pillar we will focus on data "at rest" - that is, data that is stored and ready to be accessed, rather than actively flowing between different parts of the system.
-Movement of data (communication and transformation) will come in pillar 3.
+Changes in data (communication and transformation) will come in pillar 3.

-The [world wide web](https://en.wikipedia.org/wiki/World_Wide_Web) is the best example of an unified dataspace.
-What makes an unified information space powerful is that you can address everything from it.
-This is why the web is powerful, because it is a single dataspace.
+The [world wide web](https://en.wikipedia.org/wiki/World_Wide_Web) is the prime example of an unified dataspace.
+What makes an unified information space powerful is that you can potentially address all the information in the world from it.
+This is why the web is powerful: because it is a single dataspace.

+In the web's dataspace, every document is represented by a URL (uniform resource locator) that tells you "where" that document is.
+For example, Wikipedia's page for the world wide web is located at `https://en.wikipedia.org/wiki/World_Wide_Web`.
+This URL tells you "where" the page is.

-Like the web, we will organize our data around paths.
-Let's illustrate with an example by going back to the book data we saw in the last pillar:
+Our notion of a dataspace will replace URLs with *paths*.
+A path is a sequence of texts and numbers.
+Let's illustrate with an example by going back to the book data we saw in pillar 1:

 ```
 books 1 author "Edward Said"